abhiojha8/crazyflie_backyard_flyer/README.md

 ### Running the State Machine

-After filling in the appropriate callbacks, you will run the mission:
+After filling in the appropriate callbacks, we can run the mission:

 ```sh
 python backyard_flyer.py